UPPMAX/naiss_file_transfer_course/docs/sessions/sftp/README.md

     In `sftp` session, upload/download files to/from the server.

     - ``put <filename>`` - Copy a file from the local computer to the remote host
-    - ``get <filename>`` - copy a file from the remote host to the local computer
+    - ``get <filename>`` - Copy a file from the remote host to the local computer

-!!!- tip "Cheat sheet in the SFTP session"
+???- tip "Cheat sheet in the SFTP session"

     - ``?``/``help`` - List of all commands or explain a command, eg ? get